adelabriere/SLAW/README.md

-# development in continuing in the zamboni-lab GitHub here:
-#Please report your bug [there](https://github.com/zamboni-lab/SLAW)
+# development in continuing in the zamboni-lab GitHub.
+Please report your bug [there](https://github.com/zamboni-lab/SLAW)

 # SLAW